Go to content

 VAT declarations are a must for all companies (except those exempt from VAT).
 In order to communicate the amounts of VAT collected, it is necessary to go through the famous VAT declaration.

 VAT is an indirect tax paid by consumers.
-With the exception of a few special schemes, businesses do not pay VAT, but collect it on behalf of the State.
-As a result :
+With the exception of a few special schemes, businesses do not pay VAT but collect it on behalf of the government.
+Consequently:

-This means keeping track of your VAT flows.
-On a monthly, quarterly or annual basis, you must calculate the amounts of VAT paid (deductible) and invoiced (collected or invoiced to your customers), and enter them on your VAT return.
+This means you need to track your VAT flows.
+On a monthly, quarterly, or annual basis, you must calculate the amounts of VAT paid (deductible) and VAT charged (collected or billed to your customers) and report them on your VAT return.

-It is the difference between these two VAT amounts that will be taxed at the current VAT rate.
-Hence the name "value-added" tax.
+It is precisely the difference between these two VAT amounts that will be taxed at the applicable VAT rate.
+Hence the name “value-added” tax.

 Finally, an important point:

-• To determine the amounts of VAT to report on your VAT return, you need to know whether your business requires you to collect VAT on your receipts (in most cases) or on your debits.
+• To calculate the VAT you need to report, your accounting records must be up to date up to the end of the period for which you are filing the VAT return. - To determine the VAT amounts to report on your VAT return, you must first determine whether your business requires you to collect VAT on your receipts (in most cases) or on your debits.

 This is an important distinction that will determine when you have to declare these sums on your VAT return.